Signs and symptoms of cancer

 Croaky voice or hoarseness

 Having a croaky voice or feeling hoarse can be common with colds.
-But a croaky voice that hasn’t gone away on its own should be checked out.
+But a croaky or hoarse voice that hasn’t gone away should be checked out.

 It’s not unusual to feel out of breath every now and then.
 But if you notice that you’re feeling breathless more than usual or for a lot of the time, tell your doctor.